Udbhav-regadamilli/FlutterApp/README.md

-# hello_world
+# My Flutter App

-A new Flutter project created with https://flutlab.io
+This application contains only the basic login and sign up functionalities.

 ## Getting Started